klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 }
 ```

-Here, we're fetching the game status and conditionally rendering the keyboard only if the game is in progress.
-This is similar to using `*ngIf` in Angular templates.

 ## Step 2: Update the GameBoard Component

-Now, let's update our `GameBoard` component to handle different game states.

 ### Exercise 2:

-Before implementing the changes, consider:
+Before implementing the changes, try to update the `GameBoard` component yourself.
+Consider:

-1. How will you display different content based on the game status?
+1. How will you handle different game statuses?
-2. How does this compare to using `ngSwitch` in Angular?
+2. When should the `GuessInput` be displayed?
+3. How will you incorporate the new `GameResults` component?

 Update `src/components/game-board.tsx`: